smaknsk/servicectl/README.md

-Control services (daemons) for systemd in chroot() environment
+Control daemons for systemd in chroot environment
 =====================

-Servicectl - bash script start/stop daemons for linux using systemd in chroot and SysVinit outside the chroot environment. servicectl management daemon uses the service files of systemd, such as /usr/lib/systemd/system/nginx.service
+Servicectl - bash script start/stop service (daemons) for linux using systemd in chroot and SysVinit outside the chroot environment. servicectl management daemon uses the service files of systemd, such as /usr/lib/systemd/system/nginx.service

 Introduction